saabgeek04/SystemsSAC/README.md

 ### Background
 Ardupilot itself was originally designed as low cost autopilot for remote control aeroplanes and boats, but has also been adapted to run "rovers" as well.
 Think Mars Rovers.

 It works by acting as a remote control for the vehicle its being used on.
-It essentially replaces the preinstalled reciever on the "rover".
+It essentially replaces the preinstalled receiver on the "rover".
 It knows its own position using a GPS module, and connects to a Ground control station for mission instructions and waypoints.

 Overall its a very well sorted system and will make the Autonomous driving part pretty easy (touch wood), allowing me to focus more on the Payload system.